 2. The Authority should institute procedures to ensure that the Employee Handbook is followed or should revise the Employee Handbook to reflect current personnel practices.

 Comment:

-Our review of time and attendance records for seven randomly selected employees disclosed that five employees did not take at least five vacation days as a full week.
-Our review also disclosed that one employee was allowed to accumulate vacation time beyond the thirty day maximum allowed for employees hired on or after January 1, 1997.
+Our review of time and attendance records for eleven employees disclosed that two employees did not take at least five vacation days as a full week.